-Knowing what is available and how to apply for it will help prevent delays and give you time to collect the required documents.
+Knowing what's available and how to apply for it will help prevent delays and give you time to collect the documents you'll need.

 All applicants can apply for loans to cover tuition fees where applicable (paid directly to the university), and maintenance costs (paid directly into your bank account).

-Students aged under 25 at the start of the academic year are usually considered ‘dependent’ and are expected to declare their parents’ income to means test their finance application.
+Students aged under 25 at the start of the academic year are usually considered ‘dependent’ and expected to declare their parents’ income to means test their finance application.
 If these details are not provided (e.g. for students who are estranged from their parents), only the minimum level of financial support will be awarded.
-However, estranged students can apply as ‘independent students’ so their finance is calculated solely on their own income rather than their parents’ income – this allows them access to full financial support.

 You will be considered independent for student finance if you meet any of the following criteria, as set by the Student Loans Company: